Form Controls

 }

-If you don't want to validate the form when a submit button is pressed (such as Cancel or Preview buttons), you can turn it off with setValidationScope().
+If you do not want to validate the entire form when a button is pressed (for example, for Cancel or Preview buttons), use setValidationScope().

 addButton (string|int $name, $caption)Button